Facelift

 OTHER SMAS FACELIFT DETAILS

 Suturing the SMAS without first lifting the layer of supportive tissue is the most common approach used by plastic surgeons who are getting comfortable with facelift surgery.
-While this technique is very limited in its ability to improve shape in the mid portion of the cheeks and face, Dr. Cross will sometimes use it—especially when patients require more attention in their neck and only limited correction around the jowl and jawline.
+While this technique is very limited in its ability to improve shape in the mid portion of the cheeks and face, Dr. Cross and Dr. Lyons will sometimes use it—especially when patients require more attention in their neck and only limited correction around the jowl and jawline.

 FACELIFT INCISION PLACEMENT